Qovery/qovery-client-python/docs/ContainerSecretApi.md

 # **delete_container_secret**
 > delete_container_secret(container_id, secret_id)

-Delete a secret from an container
+NOT YET IMPLEMENTED - Delete a secret from an container

 - To delete a secret you must have the project user permission - You can't delete a BUILT_IN secret - If you delete a secret having override or alias, the associated override/alias will be deleted as well